-The International Federation of Social Workers has on previous occasions invited the International Association of Schools of Social Work to enter talks on combining to strengthen the profession, but they declined citing that they have a unique role to make to the profession.
+The International Federation of Social Workers has on previous occasions invited the International Association of Schools of Social Work to enter talks to strengthen the profession, but they declined citing that they have a unique role to make to the profession.

 At an interview after the UN Speech Dr Truell said, “It was a historical mistake that social work split education and practice into separate organisations which has been a constant barrier in the profession.
 The people who use social work services deserve a profession that not only involves them, but also where teaching and practice directly inform one another.
-We realise of course that the two organisations have different operational cultures which makes joining together challenging, but through a respectful process, I am sure we can find solutions that are the best for the profession and uphold the dignity of the histories of both organisations”.
+We realise of course that the two organisations have different operational cultures which make joining together challenging, but through a respectful process, I am sure we can find solutions that are the best for the profession and uphold the dignity of the histories of both organisations”.

 This year makes the 90th anniversary of the birth of the committees that were formed in Paris when world-wide participants met for 10 days and recognised that social work is a global profession.
 The committees lost contact during the 2nd World War and reformed independently eventually becoming separate organisations.
 In the last ten years, the three organisations have jointly held conferences and developed closer working relationships around the Global Agenda for Social Work and Social Development.
 The experience of working together has highlighted both similarities and tensions.